-Moreover, it can make the spacers fall out So, you need to brush your teeth gently with a soft-bristle toothbrush, especially on those teeth where separators are placed.
+Moreover, it can make the spacers fall out So, you need to brush your teeth gently with a soft-bristled toothbrush, especially on those teeth where separators are placed.

-If you can’t tolerate pain, you can take over the counter pain reliever.
+If you can’t tolerate pain, you can take an over-the-counter pain reliever.
 But, you should consult with your orthodontist before taking any medication during orthodontic treatment.

 Why do spacers hurt so much?